entiendoNull/expo-modules-london-2025-workshop/chapter-3.md

 The first part of our module is now ready, and we can now query for the current audio route.
 In this exercise, we'll define the event types that will allow our module to notify JavaScript when the audio route changes.

-Just as in Module 2, we'll start by defining the API that we would like to expose.
+Just as in Chapter 2, we'll start by defining the API that we would like to expose.
 We've already defined the available audio routes, so now we'll add the event payloads and the shape of the events our module will emit.

 ### Tasks